CodeForBoulder/upswyng/CODE_OF_CONDUCT.md

-# Upswyng's Code of Conduct
+# UpSwyng's Code of Conduct

 ## Our Standards

-Upswyng, a Code for Boulder and Code for America project, follows Code for America's expectations for network activities, events, and digital forums:
+UpSwyng, a Code for Boulder and Code for America project, follows Code for America's expectations for network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.
 2. Are a place where people are free to fully express their identities.